 To my surprise, the query stirred an interesting two-hour discussion.
-My important take away was that American students and teachers were more often engaged in discussions and interactions than I was used to from Norwegian education.
+My important take away was that American students and teachers were more often engaged in discussions and interactions than I was used to in Norway.
 I started to ponder: How can we emulate this in online education?